 The growing complexity of advanced information systems in the recent years, characterized by being distributed, open and dynamical, has given rise to interest in the development of systems capable of self-management.
-Such systems are known as self- systems [14], where the sign indicates a variety of properties: self-organization, self-configuration, self-diagnosis, self-repair, etc. A particular approximation to the construction of self- systems is represented by the vision of autonomic computing [11], which constitutes an approximation to computing systems with a minimal human interference.
+Such systems are known as self-\ systems [1], where the \ sign indicates a variety of properties: self-organization, self-configuration, self-diagnosis, self-repair, etc. A particular approximation to the construction of self-\ systems is represented by the vision of autonomic computing [2], which constitutes an approximation to computing systems with a minimal human interference.
 Some of the many characteristics of autonomic systems are: it must configure and reconfigure itself automatically under changing (and unpredictable) conditions; it must aim at optimizing its inner workings, monitoring its components and adjusting its processings in order to achieve its goals; it must be able to diagnose the causes of its eventual malfunctions and reparate itself; it must act in accordance to and operate into a heterogeneous and open environment.

-In what follows we argue that are EIs [5] a particular type of self- system.
+In what follows we argue that are EIs [3] a particular type of self-\ system.
 When looking at computer-mediated interactions we regard Electronic Institutions (EI) as regulated virtual environments wherein the relevant interactions among participating agents take place.
-EIs have proved to be valuable to develop open agent systems [10].
+EIs have proved to be valuable to develop open agent systems [4].
 However, the challenges of building open systems are still considerable, not only because of the inherent complexity involved in having adequate interoperation of heterogeneous agents, but also because the need for adapting regulations to comply with institutional goals despite varying agents' behaviors.
 Particularly, when dealing with self-interested agents.
-The main goal of this work consists in studying how to endow an EI with autonomic capabilities that allow it to yield a dynamical answer to changing circumstances through the adaptation of its regulations.
-Among all the characteristics that define an autonomic system we will focus on the study of self-configuration as pointed out in [11] as a second characteristic: "An autonomic computing system must configure and reconfigure itself under varying (and in the future, even unpredictable) conditions.
-System configuration or "setup" must occur automatically, as well as dynamic adjustments to that configuration to best handle changing environments".